 LaSalle Detention Facility/LaSalle ICE Processing Center, Jena, Louisiana

-October 31 – Ongoing
+October 31 – end date unknown

 At least five asylum seekers from India have been force-hydrated by Immigration and Customs Enforcement (ICE) after refusing to eat for over two months, says the immigrant-advocate group Freedom for Immigrants.